 Coinbase is unique compared to other exchanges as it is publicly listed on the Nasdaq.
 This means they have to regularly report their assets and liabilities to the market - proving their users’ deposits are held 1:1 by conducting regular audits by an external third party every quarter.
 See a list of their financial statements here.

-For more information about what Proof of Reserves are and why it matters - check out our blog post.
+For more information, read our post about Proof of Reserves and why it matters to you as a crypto investor.